Deformations of unitary Howe dual pairs: Preliminaries

 We denote this basis by $\{\xi_j\}_{j=1}^{2n}$, and moreover let $\eta_j := \xi_{n+j}$ for $j\in \{1,\dotsc,n\}$.
 A dual basis of coordinate functions will be denoted by $\{x_j\}_{j=1}^{2n}$, with $y_j := x_{n+j}$ for $j\in \{1,\dotsc,n\}$.
 We have

-\begin{Remar} The complex structure $J$ does not in general form an automorphism of the rational Cherednik algebra $H_c(G,E)$, compatible with the commutation relations~\eqref{RC}.
-This is only the case when, on the one hand, the group $G$, viewed, through its action on $E$, as a subgroup of the orthogonal group $\mathrm{O}(E,\mathbb{R})$ associated with $(\cdot,\cdot)$ on $E$, is preserved under conjugation with $J$.
+\begin{Remar} A complex structure $J$ does not in general form an automorphism of the rational Cherednik algebra $H_c(G,E)$, compatible with the commutation relations~\eqref{RC}.
+This is only the case when, on the one hand, the group $G$, viewed, through its action on $E$, as a subgroup of the orthogonal group $\mathrm{O}(E,B)$, is preserved under conjugation with $J$.
 (Alternatively, this is the case when $J$ preserves the root system associated with $G$.)
-On the other hand, for the parameter map $c$, the variables indexed by the orbits $\mathcal{S}/G$ have to be equal when two orbits are related via conjugation with $J$.
+On the other hand, the images of the parameter map $c$ have to be equal when two orbits are related via conjugation with $J$.

-For the results in the current paper, compatibility of $J$ and $H_c(G,E)$ is in fact not required.
+For the results in the current paper, this compatibility of $J$ and $H_c(G,E)$ is not required.
 When doing explicit computations, as in Sections~\ref{Section:dihedral} and \ref{Section:CliffordDihedral}, it is convenient to choose $J$ and the action of $G$ on $E$ such that their interaction is somewhat nice. \end{Remar}